saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-12-junos-proxy-minion-saltstack.md

         True
 ```

 We used the `junos.load` function and passed it 2 arguments.
 The first one is the template that we want to load and the second is the format the template is in.
 In this case, the file has a `.j2` extension.
-If we would have given the file a `.set` extension, Salt would still render the template as Jinja but we would not need to pass the `format='set'` argument as the proxy minion software would have 'figured out' the configuration would be in 'set' notation.
+If we would have given the file a `.set` extension, Salt would still render the template as Jinja but we would not need to pass the `format='set'` argument as the proxy minion software would have 'figured out' the configuration would be in 'set' format.

 After running the function, the template was rendered and the configuration was _loaded_ as a candidate configuration.
 The configuration was not applied.
 When we check what happened on the device, we can see the following: